anyakeller/k-and-r-revamp/README.md

 -   `main.js` - the primary js file and hub for most js imports
 -   `swiperScripts.js` - the code that initializes swiper
+-   `routes/` - directory with all the routes

 ### Theme File Structure